© Crown copyright 2018

-If the answer to both questions is ‘yes’, then you will need to consider Article 6 (see examples A and B in Examples).
+If the answer to both questions is ‘yes’, then you will need to consider Article 6 (see examples A, B and C in Examples).

 A transfer on sale lodged on paper comprises 60 unregistered and 36 registered land units.
 This transfer gives rise to two separate applications, one on form FR1 for first registration of the unregistered land and the other on form AP1 for registration of the transfer of the registered titles.
 You will need to pay a separate fee for each application, based on the land units affected by the application.
 The fee payable with the form FR1 will be at least £600 under Article 6 and that payable with the form AP1 will be at least £360.
 But you will also need to calculate both fees in the ordinary way under Scale 1, based on the amount of the purchase price attributable to the unregistered and registered units respectively.
 If the Scale 1 fee is greater than the Article 6 fee then you should pay the Scale 1 fee.
 The table below shows how you would make this calculation.

 |Land units and type of application||Value £||Fee band||Fee £||Highest fee £|

 |First registrations of 60 units (FR1)||750,000||Scale 1||540 (or 400 if voluntary)||600|

 |Article 6 60 land units @ £10 per unit||600|

 |Transfer of 36 registered titles (AP1)||5,000,000||Scale 1||910||910|

 |Article 6 36 land units @ £10 per unit||360|

 A transfer on sale comprises 550 unregistered and 9,550 registered land units.
 As in example A, this transfer gives rise to two separate applications, and you will need to pay a separate fee for each application, based on the land units affected by the application.
 The table below shows how you would calculate the fee in this case.